augustss/MicroHs/README.md

 The compiler can compile itself.

 ## Compiling MicroHs
-There are three different ways to compile MicroHs
+There are two different ways to compile MicroHs
-* Using GHC with standard `Prelude` and libraries. `Makefile` target `bin/mhs`
+* Using GHC with standard `Prelude` and libraries. `Makefile` target `bin/gmhs`
-* Using GHC, but with `Prelude` and libraries from MicroHs. `Makefile` target `bin/bootmhs`
-* Using mhs, with the supplied `comb/mhs.comb`. `Makefile` target `comb/mhs-new.comb`
+* Using the included combinator file and runtime.  `Makefile` target `bin/mhs`

 These different ways of compiling need slightly different imports etc.
-To accomodate this each source file is preprocessed for the first two targets.
+To accomodate this each source file is preprocessed for the first target.
-When compiling with GHC and standard libraries the strings `--X` and `--W` are removed from the source file.
+When compiling with GHC the string `--X` is removed from the source file.
-When compiling with GHC and MicroHs libraries the strings `--Y` and `--W` are removed from the source file.
 This way anything special needed with GHC is just treated as comments by mhs.

 Compiling MicroHs is really best done using `make`, but there is also a `MicroHs.cabal` file for use with `cabal`.
 This only builds what corresponds to the first target.

 Also note that there is no need to have a Haskell compiler to run MicroHs.
-All you need is a C compiler, and MicroHs can bootstrap, given the included combinator file (`comb/mhs.comb`).
+All you need is a C compiler, and MicroHs can bootstrap, given the included combinator file.

 ## Language
-The language is a subset of Haskell.
-There is only simple Hindley-Milner polymorphism, no type classes (yet).
+The language is an extended subset of Haskell-98.

-It has the following features:
+Differences:
+ * Top level definitions must have a type signature.
-* variables
+ * Type variables need an explicit `forall`.
+ * Type variables without a kind annotation are assumed to have kind `Type`.
+ * There is no prefix negation.
+ * There is no `Read` class.
+ * There is no defaulting.
+ * There is no deriving.
+ * The `Prelude` has to be imported explicitly.
+ * Polymorphic types are never inferred; use a type signature if you need it.
+ * Always enabled extension:
+   * EmptyDataDecls
+   * FlexibleContexts
+   * FlexibleInstance
+   * ForeignFunctionInterface
+   * Not yet!
+FunctionalDependencies
+   * IncoherentInstances
+   * KindSignatures
+   * MonoLocalBinds
+   * MultiParamTypeClasses
-* application
+   * NegativeLiterals
-* lambda
+   * NoMonomorphismRestriction
-* integer literals
+   * OverlappingInstances
-* double literals (no exponents)
-* character literals
+   * RankNTypes
-* string (list of characters) literals
-* case expressions
+   * QualifiedDo
-* let expressions
+   * ScopedTypeVariables
-* tuples
+   * StarIsType
-* list syntax
+   * TupleSections
-* list comprehensions
+   * TypeSynonymInstances
-* arithmetic and comparison operators, the prelude exports the ones for `Int`, but for the other types you need to do a qulified import (e.g for `Double` and for `Word`).
-* qualified `do` notation, e.g., `IO.do`
-* data (and newtype) type declarations
-* type synonyms
+   * UndecidableInstances
-* type signatures
+   * UndecidableSuperClasses
-* importing of other modules, `qualified` and `as` supported
-* exporting with mandatory export list
-* the `Prelude` has to be imported explicitely
-* mandatory type signatures at the top level, with mandatory `forall` for polymorphism
-* terrible error messages, some errors are not even flagged
+ * `main` in the top module given to `mhs` serves at the program entry point.

 ## Example
 The file `Example.hs` contains the following: